 Specialised coaches are provided by Premier Education and work alongside William Barnes' teachers to ensure high quality physical education is being delivered and assessed.
-In addition, William Barnes employ Tim Nuttall, a specialised basketball coach, for one hour per week to work with key stage 2 children.

 Intra-House competition

 With a focus of competitive game play including tactical decisioning, the William Barnes Intra-House competition takes place throughout the whole of the academic year.
 At the end of each half term, key stage 2 classes will compete in their houses (Meadown, Cedar, Stour, Bulbarrow) in a sporting competition centered on that half term's learning.
 Scores are recorded and added to the on-going House Competition notice board with 5 points for a win, 3 points for a score draw, 2 points for a non-scoring draw and 1 point for a loss.
 This guarantees that all children at William Barnes Primary School will have many opportunities for playing sport in a competitive manner.